servicenodes/genesisextractor/README.md

 <h1><u><b>Quick Guide:</b></u></h1>

+Unpack the zip-file somewhere.
+Click on GenesisExtractor.exe to start the tool.

 ![Alt text](docs/pics/screenshot0.jpg "Genesis Extractor Screen 0 - Overview")

+For the tool to be able to process daemons, it requires that you put atleast one altcoin-daemon in the /daemons folder.

 ![Alt text](docs/pics/screenshot1.jpg "Genesis Extractor Screen 0 - Overview")

+You can add any daemon you like, and if you can't find a daemon you can try with the qt-wallet.exe.
+(Note: some coins will require that you move them with some dll's they make use of.
+They simply won't work correctly without those external dll's).

 ![Alt text](docs/pics/screenshot2.jpg "Genesis Extractor Screen 0 - Overview")